 - (i) Unlawful receipt of funds, defrauding the State, a public body or the European Union including for the purpose of obtaining public funds, computer fraud perpetrated against the State or a public body and public procurement fraud (art.
-245); - (ii) Computer crimes and unlawful processing of data (art.
-24-bis); - (iii) Offences connected with organised crime (art.
-24-ter); - (iv) Embezzlement, extortion, bribery to provide or promise benefits, corruption and abuse of office (art.
-256); - (v) Forging money, bills of exchange and instruments of credit, revenue stamps and logos, signatures or other forms of identification (art.
-25-bis);
+24); - (ii) Computer crimes and unlawful processing of data (art.
+24-bis6); - (iii) Offences connected with organised crime (art.
+24-ter); - (iv) Embezzlement, improper use of funds or movable assets, extortion, bribery to provide or